 I found no hassle in getting the Delhi to Jammu bus.

-An overnight journey took nearly 12 hrs., and at daylight, I stepped out in Jammu.
+An overnight journey took nearly 12 hours, and I stepped out in Jammu at daylight.

 Postpaid V/s Prepaid, Which SIM Works in Jammu and Kashmir?